 Honey Buzzard – Acres Down, New Forest – Friday 28th June 2019

 Martin, Mark, Dad and I were due to go out birding and as there wasn’t anything obvious to go for and the weather forecast was excellent we decided we would head to Acres Down to try for Honey Buzzard.
-I didn’t need it for the year but it would be great to see them well and to possibly have a male give its butterfly fluttering flight display.
+I didn’t need it for the year but it would be great to see them well and to possibly have a male showing off its butterfly wing fluttering flight display.

-It was my turn to drive and we pulled into the Acres Down Car Park at around 8:20am.
+It was my turn to drive and we pulled into the Acres Down car park at around 8:20am.
 We took our chairs and made our way towards the viewpoint.
 On the way we bumped into a family of four Woodlarks, two adults and two juveniles.
 They fed quietly very close to us giving excellent views in the lovely soft morning light.
 They eventually flew off calling flute like notes to each other.

 We continued to the viewpoint and sat in the shade and shelter of some gorse bushes.
 First up was a distant Hobby which gradually flew closer.
 At a distance the white cheeks and throat gleamed brightly and as it drifted closer it banked to reveal its red trousers.
 Siskins were calling regularly and then a pair of Hawfinches flew over.

 More birders arrived and at around 10am someone called out Honey Buzzard.
 The directions were towards the distant Sway Tower which is almost due south.
 I quickly got onto it in the scope, it was pretty close and all the relevant features were easy to see.
-The wings were relatively longer than Buzzard with bulging secondaries so that the wings were pinched in at the body.
+The wings were relatively longer than Common Buzzard with bulging secondaries so that the wings were pinched in at the body.
 The head was obviously small on a long neck giving a cuckoo like impression.
 The tail, often held closed up, was characteristically longer than Common Buzzard.

 The bird was close enough to also pick up plumage details and this was clearly a male.
 The head looked grey and the underparts were almost totally white and unmarked with obvious carpals patches and bars at the base of the tail.
-The wings were always held flat or smoothly downcurved.
+The wings were always held flat or smoothly down-curved.
 The Honey Buzzard showed very well for several minutes before drifting behind some trees in the Milyford Bridge area to the south.
 This may have been my best ever views of Honey Buzzard.

 About 30 minutes later I picked out another possible Honey Buzzard, this time straight out from the viewpoint high over the Holmhill Inclosure area.
 It looked like the same pale phase male again and fairly soon it swooped up gently and produced its fantastic butterfly wing fluttering display.
-Over the next 15 minutes it displayed regularly perhaps wing fluttering on 6 or 7 occasions.
+Over the next 15 minutes it displayed regularly perhaps wing fluttering on six or seven occasions.
 What an amazing treat!
 It seems likely that there was a female in the trees below him.

-I also watched a distant hawker-type which appeared dark all over other than a blue saddle at the base of the abdomen.
+I also watched a distant hawker dragonfly which appeared dark all over other than a blue saddle at the base of the abdomen.
 It made me wonder about Vagrant or Lesser Emperor and so I chased after it but I never got close enough and it was just too far away to be certain of the identification.
 When I returned to the chairs Martin, Mark and Dad were packing up and we headed back to the car after a very successful raptor watch.